blueshirt-dev/blueshirt-dev.github.io/_posts/2023-01-11-updated-3D-printing-links.markdown

 categories: 3D-Printing
 ---

 Time has passed and with that common convention has changed and people have experimented with new methods or made new clones.
 With that here's some new links that are useful.
-These new links don't mean the old links aren't useful still, superslicer's quality guide is still a go to for me.
+These new links don't mean the old links aren't useful still, Simplify3D's quality guide is still a go to for me.

 ## Printables
 [https://www.printables.com/](https://www.printables.com/)